libgit2/libgit2/THREADING.md

-If your programming language offers a package/bindings for OpenSSL, you should very strongly prefer to use that in order to set up locking, as they provide a level of coördination which is impossible when using this function.
+If your programming language offers a package/bindings for OpenSSL, you should very strongly prefer to use that in order to set up locking, as they provide a level of coordination which is impossible when using this function.

 See the